-“What was happening,” Coupal said, “is you had some people, particularly in Southern California, who had long since paid off their homes and yet when they got an annual tax bill, it could have been double or triple from the previous year.”
+“What was happening,” Coupal says, “is you had some people, particularly in Southern California, who had long since paid off their homes and yet when they got an annual tax bill, it could have been double or triple from the previous year.”

 The campaign for Prop.
-13 didn’t spend much money on slick TV advertisements or other paid media, Coupal said.
+13 didn’t spend much money on slick TV advertisements or other paid media, Coupal says.
 Instead, it relied on a grassroots movement and Jarvis’s persistent support for it nearly every night on Ray Briem’s radio talk show on KABC in Los Angeles.

 “If you look at who was opposed to Prop.
-13,” said Coupal, “it was virtually every [newspaper] editorial board in California, every business group—the California Chamber of Commerce was opposed to Prop.
+13,” says Coupal, “it was virtually every [newspaper] editorial board in California, every business group—the California Chamber of Commerce was opposed to Prop.
 13—every education, every labor group, every institution was opposed.”

 Prop.
 13 capped the property tax rate at 1 percent.
 Before, the statewide average rate was 2.67 percent.
 It also limited the amount a property’s taxable value could increase to 2 percent per year, or the rate of inflation, whichever is lower.